For the Love of Goldfish, learn everything you can

 Buy the Book

+For the love of Goldfish, learn everything you can about them.
 We’ve heard it before and we’ll hear it again; goldfish have no memory.
 It’s been said that they don’t recognize faces, or care about their tank mates.
 It’s even been said, that goldfish have no feelings of emotion or pain, but if you’ve ever kept goldfish, you know this simply isn’t true

 My goldfish are bashful around strangers, and won’t come to supper unless I’m the one feeding them.
 If I leave town for a few days, it takes a few feedings for my fish to get to know and trust the new goldfish keeper, but once they’ve become used to the new face, no problem.
 My son sees the fish only once or twice a week, and they recognize him, they know he means them no harm, but if someone comes over that they don’t see very often or have never seen before, they run for cover